Fall 2021 application is now open

 The Undergraduate application is used to apply as a first-year student.
 Please submit ONLY ONE application and use ONLY that application all the way through to submission.
 Submitting more than one application will most certainly delay your admission decision. *The Office of Admissions has no application preference

-(Please note: You will be prompted to create an account before you can access our application.
-This is a GAfutures and Common Application requirement.)
+Please note: You will be prompted to create an account before you can access our online application.
+This is a GAfutures and Common Application requirement.

 Application Fee: The $35 (non-refundable) online application fee is payable at the time of application for first-year applicants.
 The paper application fee is $40 (non-refundable).
-If you submitted your application without paying the fee, you may do so by clicking here.
+If you submitted your application without paying the fee, you may do so through our payment portal.

-First-year application processing fee is NOT required of:
+First-year application processing fee is NOT required of students who have:

-Students who registered for the SAT/ACT using an SAT/ACT fee waiver and chose the fee waiver option as their payment method after completing an application.
-Students must make sure to submit one of their official fee waivers to the Georgia College Office of Admissions for the waiver to be accepted.
-Note: Waivers must be signed and mailed.
-No fax or email photocopies accepted.
+Students who receive a testing fee waiver will automatically receive College Application Fee Waivers from the test agency to use when applying to college.
+Students must send one of their official College Application Fee Waivers (not the test fee waiver) to the Georgia College Office of Admissions for the waiver to be accepted.
+Note: Waivers must be signed by the student and mailed or emailed.

-If you are exempt from paying the application fee, please select “Fee Waiver” option on your application to secure this waiver.
+If you are exempt from paying the application fee, please select “Fee Waiver” option on your application to avoid paying the application fee.